What exactly happens behind the scenes when you create an object with new?

 By the way, we don’t want hard-coded numbers in code, we call those magic numbers

 : no idea where they come from and what they mean.
-For example, it is neater to create a constant
+For example, it is better practice to create a constant

 , give it a clear name, and use it: